 As mentioned above, Toyonaga is part of the Winter Troupe.
 He voices Homare Arisugawa, Winter Troupe’s passionate poet and a bit of an eccentric.

-The troupe initially counted with Atsushi Tamaru, Takuya Sato, Junta Terashima, Toshiyuki Toyonaga, Tetsuya Kakihara but early in 2018, a new member was introduced to each of the 4 troupes, extending the lineups to 6 people.
+The troupe initially featured Atsushi Tamaru, Takuya Sato, Junta Terashima, Toshiyuki Toyonaga, Tetsuya Kakihara but early in 2018, a new member was introduced to each of the 4 troupes, extending the lineups to 6 people.
 Satoshi Hino joined the Winter Troupe in 2018.